 - i.
 SC Housing defines liquid assets as cash, cash equivalents, and investments held in the name of the entities and/or persons, including cash in bank accounts, money market funds, U.S. Treasury bills, and equities traded on the New York Stock Exchange or NASDAQ.
 Certain cash and investments will not be considered liquid assets, including, but not limited to: 1) stock held in the Applicant's own company or any closely held entity, 2) investments in retirement accounts, 3) cash or investments pledged as collateral for any liability, and 4) cash in property accounts including reserves. - ii.
 All liquid assets must be identified in the submitted financial statement. - iii.
 If no individual member of an Applicant group meets the minimum financial requirements, then members may combine assets to meet the requirements by including a combined schedule in addition to their individual statements. - iv.
 SC Housing reserves the right to verify information in the financial statements and all financial capacity statements made by Applicants, lenders, accountants, and others.
-If false statements are found to have been made at any point in time, all entities and/or persons associated with the application will be debarred from all SC Housing programs for three (3) years.

-- 2. Application Exhibit 7 Previous Participation Certification, signed by SC Housing prior to application submission, must be submitted with all applications.
+If false statements are found to have been made at any point in time, all entities and/or persons associated with the application will be debarred from all SC Housing programs for three (3) years. - 2.
+Applicants must be in good standing with all Authority and SC Housing Corporation administered programs throughout the entire application process.
+An SRDP Application Exhibit 7 Previous Participation Certification, signed by SC Housing prior to application submission, must be submitted with all applications.
 ANY organizations, developer(s), general partner(s), or managing member(s) may be deemed not in good standing and automatically disqualified for any of the following: - a.
 Open investigation(s) involving federal and/or state officials alleging fraud, misuse, waste, or abuse of funding; - b.
 Uncorrected non-compliance violations with SC Housing or SC Housing Corporation administered programs, or uncorrected breaches of agreements in conjunction with Authority or SC Housing Corporation administered programs; - c.
 Delinquent payments owed to SC Housing, including but not limited to loan payments and compliance monitoring fees; - d.
+Developments within their affordability periods identified as financially troubled, not financially viable, having operating costs that exceed operating revenue or are at risk of foreclosure.

-Debarment or suspension from participation in any federal or state program (i.e. HUD Community Planning and Development Programs, RHS, FHLB, etc.) or any Authority administered programs (i.e. HOME, LIHTC, SC HTF, NHTF, NIP, NSP, etc.); and/or - e.
+- e.
+Debarment or suspension from participation in any federal or state program (i.e. HUD Community Planning and Development Programs, RHS, FHLB, etc.) or any Authority administered programs (i.e. HOME, LIHTC, SC HTF, NHTF, NIP, NSP, etc.); and/or - f.
 The Applicant's development and operational history including, but not limited to: commencing construction timely, meeting Authority deadlines without extensions, and meeting other statutory or regulatory completion deadlines.
 For non-federal entities, this also includes findings relevant to administering or managing housing development programs that appear in the applicant's audit conducted as required by 2 CFR Part 200, Subpart F (a.k.a.
 Super Circular) which have not been cleared.
-All Applicants must provide an SRDP Application Exhibit 22 Audit Certification Form with the Tier I Application.
+All Applicants must provide an SRDP Application Exhibit 22 Audit Certification Form with the Intent to Apply Packet.
 Entities subject to 2 CFR Part 200, Subpart F must provide a copy of their most recent audit with the application.

-SC Housing has sole discretion in the determination of good standing and this determination it is not subject to reconsideration or appeal.
-Applicants who currently have HOME Program Income or CHDO Program Proceeds earned from SC Housing funded projects are not eligible to apply for additional funds until those funds have been expended or remitted to SC Housing.
+SC Housing has sole discretion in the determination of good standing and this determination is not subject to reconsideration or appeal.
+Applicants who currently have HOME Program Income or CHDO Program Proceeds earned from SC Housing funded projects are not eligible to apply for additional funds until those funds have been expended on eligible activities or remitted to SC Housing.